MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_Autos.md

 > - For more information about this change, see [About Responsive Search ads](hlp_BA_CONC_ResponsiveSearchAds.md).

 > [!NOTE]
 > These ads are currently available globally in English.
-If you'd like to serve them in another language, don't worry—more languages are coming soon!
+If you'd like to serve them in another language, don't worryâ€”more languages are coming soon!

 Showcase real-time inventory of new and used cars to nearby shoppers who are in the comparison and transaction stages.
-We don’t crawl your website to generate content.
+We donâ€™t crawl your website to generate content.
 Instead, automotive ads are dynamically generated based on the data you specify in your feed file, which contains business data such as vehicle photos, special prices, and other relevant details.
 From third-party sites and auto dealers displaying their new and used inventory to automotive manufacturers advertising their new models, automotive ads drive performance.
-The more details you provide in the feed file, the more information we’ll include in your ads.
+The more details you provide in the feed file, the more information weâ€™ll include in your ads.

 :::image type="content" source="media/hlp_BA_CONC_AutomotiveAds.png" alt-text="Automotive inventory ad examples.":::